smartemission/smartemission/docs/platform/installation.rst

    $ sudo apt-get update
    $ sudo apt-get -y upgrade

-The next steps are standard Docker install (see next section).
+The next steps are standard Docker install (see next section below).
 After the setup is tested by building and running one of our Docker files.
 Getting access to our Dockerfiles is easy, for example: ::

    sudo ln -s /vagrant/git ~/git